kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Default StorageClass

-When a PVC does not specify a `storageClassName`, the default StorageClass will be used.
+When a PVC does not specify a `storageClassName`, the default StorageClass is used.
 The cluster can only have one default StorageClass.
-If more than one default StorageClass is accidentally set, the newest default will be used when dynamically provisioning a PVC without a `storageClassName`.
+If more than one default StorageClass is accidentally set, the newest default is used when the PVC is dynamically provisioned.

 For instructions on setting the default StorageClass, see [Change the default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).